tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ![](img/CollisionAvoidance.png)

 #### How it works?
-It works by checking for any obstacles in the direction of the velocity, taking the most threatening one (closest one) and steering away from its middle point.
+It works by checking for any obstacles in the direction of the velocity, taking the most threatening one (the closest one) and steering away from its middle point.

 #### Implementation details
 One key detail of the implementation is that in Godot a shapecast cannot be done in code the same way a raycast can be done (see `Hover`).
 I solved this issue by creating a shapecasting node in code and adding it to the enemy.
-This makes sure that we get all the points, from which the closest one is taken and the enemy is repelled by.
+This makes sure that we get all the points, from which the closest one is taken, and the enemy is repelled by.

 ### Arrival